 Update on the ongoing investigation into hepatitis in children

-On 23 June 2022, Public Health Scotland (PHS) issued an update on the active investigation into cases of sudden onset hepatitis (liver inflammation) in children aged ten years and under, with three further cases being identified since the previous update on 10 June 2022, bringing the total to 35 reported cases in Scotland since onset in January 2022.
-The total number of cases identified in the UK is now 258, with all children affected presenting to health services between January and 21 June 2022.
-A technical briefing, issued on 19 May 2022, suggests adenovirus is one of the leading causes of the higher than usual rates of hepatitis in children.
-An additional update on aetiology was published on 19 June 2022.
+On 27 May 2022, Public Health Scotland (PHS) issued an update on the active investigation into cases of sudden onset hepatitis (liver inflammation) in children aged ten years and under, with five further cases being identified in the last week, bringing the total to 31 reported cases in Scotland since onset in January 2022.
+The total number of cases identified in the UK is now 222, with all children affected presenting to health services between January 2022 and 25 May 2022.
+The latest technical briefing, on 19 May 2022, highlights that investigations increasingly suggest the adenovirus is one of the leading causes of the higher than usual rates of hepatitis in children.

 Jaundice and vomiting are the most common symptoms experienced by the children affected.
 If a child shows signs of jaundice, where there is a yellow tinge in the whites of the eyes or on the skin, then parents should contact their GP or other healthcare professional.
 Other symptoms can include dark urine, pale grey coloured poo, itchy skin, muscle and joint pains, tiredness, feeling sick, a high temperature, loss of appetite and stomach pain.